jod35/fastapi-beyond-crud-docs/docs/chapter7.md

 from sqlalchemy.ext.asyncio import async_engine_from_config

 from alembic import context
-from sqlmodel import SQLModel # new change from src.auth.models import User # new change
+from sqlmodel import SQLModel
+from src.config import Config

+database_url = Config.DATABASE_URL

 # this is the Alembic Config object, which provides
 # access to the values within the .ini file in use.
 config = context.config

+config.set_main_option("sqlalchemy.url", database_url)

 # Interpret the config file for Python logging.
 # This line sets up loggers basically.